oroinc/documentation/user_guide_business_intelligence/reports/bi_system_reports.rst

 1. Navigate to **Report & Segments > Reports > Best Selling Products**.

    .. image:: /user_guide/img/business_intelligence/system_reports_2.png
+      :alt: Filter the output of a best selling products report by clicking the best selling products in navigate to report & segments

 2. Here, you can view: